-At the end of the year there was £992k available in cash and short term deposits; at current levels of expenditure the charity requires just under £1 million per month to cover running expenses, over 80% of which relate to our charitable activities.
+At the end of the year there was £866,000 available in cash and short term deposits; at current levels of expenditure the charity requires just under £1 million per month to cover running expenses, over 90% of which relate to our charitable activities.
 However, if the need arises, the charity is able to liquidate medium term investments very quickly.
-In the financial year under review £1 million in investments were realised.
+In the financial year under review £500,000 in investments were realised.
 The balance of the reserves is held in a portfolio comprising properties, government and other fixed interest securities and equities.
 The trustees recognise the need to spread the investment risk in managing the reserves.

 The investment properties comprise residential properties that the charity has inherited or acquired which the trustees retain, having taken appropriate advice, as they provide potential for capital growth and income.
-It is currently not the intention of the trustees to dispose of these unless circumstances dictate a need for such an action and/or market conditions indicate it would be beneficial to do so.
-During the year one property in Canterbury was sold for the aforementioned reasons.
-The trustees are confident that, in light of the limited movement in the housing market, the carrying value of £1.9 million, which is a decrease of £166k on last year mostly due to the disposal of one property, is an accurate reflection of their market value at 31st March 2014.
-A comprehensive review of our property portfolio is currently being undertaken to see if any changes need to be made to the portfolio to ensure its continued value in the future.
+Whilst it is the trustees' intention to retain these for income, it has been agreed to dispose of at least three properties in order to keep the weighting of the charity's investments between those managed by Coutts and freehold properties.
+The trustees are confident that, having taken advice, the carrying value of the properties at £2 million, a surplus of £291,000 over cost, is an accurate reflection of their market value at 31st March 2015.

-The general investment policy for our investment portfolio, adopted by the trustees and managed by our investment advisers Coutts & Co, is 35% fixed interest, 55% equities and 10% other investments.
-At the balance sheet date (prior year in brackets) the portfolio profile was fixed interest 24% (33%), equities 64% (47%) and other investments 8% (17%) with uninvested cash on hand of 4% (3%).
-Whilst the proportion of fixed interest to equity and other investments does not match the stated policy this is largely due to the fact that equities have finally started to pick up and become a more attractive proposition than the generally safer but lower yielding fixed interest options.
+The general investment policy for our investment portfolio, adopted by the trustees and managed by our investment advisers Coutts & Co, is to grow the investments above inflation whilst receiving an income, in the context of achieving these objectives over a minimum of eight years.
+At the balance sheet date (prior year in brackets) the portfolio profile was fixed interest 26.5% (24%), equities 67% (64%), other investments 4% (8%) and un-invested cash on hand of 2.5% (4%).
+As markets have recovered the proportion of fixed interest to equity and other investments has risen on account of equities continuing to pick up and becoming a more attractive proposition than the generally safer, but lower yielding, fixed interest options.